United States Air Force Combat Control Team: Twenty-first century

 In 2004 Secretary of Defense Donald Rumsfeld stated "some 85 percent of the air strikes in Operation Enduring Freedom were called in by Air Force Combat Controllers."
 Combat Controllers have received three of the five awarded Air Force Crosses since the September 11 attacks; they were awarded in 2002, 2008, and 2013 during the American War in Afghanistan.

 On 6 October 2009 12 Combat Controllers and Pararescuemen began an 812-mile trek across the Southern U.S. called the Tim Davis/Special Tactics Memorial March.
-The march was in remembrance of Special Tactics airmen who lost their lives since the Global War on Terror began and to increase awareness about the Special Operations Warrior Foundation which funds the education of surviving children of Special Operations personnel who are killed in action or training.
+The march was in remembrance of Special Tactics airmen who lost their lives since the "War on Terror" began and to increase awareness about the Special Operations Warrior Foundation.
+The Foundation funds the education of surviving children of Special Operations personnel who are killed in action or training.
 The march began at the Medina annex on Lackland Air Force Base, Texas where the Combat Control career field begins and finished at Hurlburt Field, Florida where they graduate from Advanced Skills Training and become full-fledged Combat Controllers.
 The airmen marched in two-man teams for 24 hours each carrying 50 lb ruck sacks.
 The march was completed just ten days later.

 As part of Operation Unified Response, within 24 hours of the 2010 Haiti earthquake, a team of Combat Controllers from the 23rd Special Tactics Squadron stationed at Hurlburt Field, Florida arrived at Toussaint Louverture International Airport in Port-au-Prince, Haiti.
 28 minutes after arriving, the Combat Controllers assumed authority of air traffic control duties to allow planes carrying humanitarian aid to land safely.
 The Combat Controllers directed over 2,500 flights without incident from a card table using only hand radios.
 Under their direction planes were able to take off and land every five minutes, bringing in over 4 million pounds of supplies.
 As a result of their efforts, the team leader of the Combat Controllers, Chief Master Sergeant Tony Travis, was later recognized as one of Time Magazine's 100 most influential people of 2010.